 I’m putting together a couples group now.
 Email me.

 I am listing events below.
-The one’s in RED are mine own workshops.
+The ones’ with an asterisk are mine own workshops.
 I hope to see you at one of them.

 Something’s Cooking Under the Dome (San Francisco)